Azure/PSRule.Rules.Azure/README.md

 ## Changes and versioning

-Modules in this repository will use the [semantic versioning](http://semver.org/) model to declare breaking changes from v1.0.0.
+This repository uses [semantic versioning](http://semver.org/) to declare breaking changes.
-Prior to v1.0.0, breaking changes may be introduced in minor (0.x.0) version increments.
 For a list of module changes please see the [change log](CHANGELOG.md).

 > Pre-release module versions are created on major commits and can be installed from the PowerShell Gallery.